feather-design-system/feather-design-system/docs/Components/Tooltip/README.md

 import {
   FeatherTooltip,
   PointerAlignment,
-  TooltipPlacement,
+  PopoverPlacement,
 } from "@featherds/tooltip";
 ```

-`TooltipPlacement` has the following properties:
+`PopoverPlacement` has the following properties:

 - `top`, places the tooltip above the triggering element
 - `bottom`, places the tooltip below the triggering element